Cincinnati-Design-LAB/architour/src/content/buildings/550-apartment-bldg.md

 date_of_completion: "1970"
 style: International
 architect: Harry Hake & Partners
-significance: >-
+---

 One of the first new residential buildings constructed in the downtown area in decades, the building was made possible as part of a negotiation with the City and the Department of Transportation that resulted in a private corporation paying for the deck over the new interstate tunnel running under Lytle Park in exchange for the development rights. .
----